sysml/minicache/README.md

     make ARCH=arm32

-Note: Multi-threaded building (-j option) is not working at the moment.
+Note: Multi-threaded building (-j option) is not working properly at the moment.

 #### Build SHFS Tools
 The SHFS tools are required to create and maintain SHFS filesystems.